-- - Using different sourcing strategies to reach more diverse candidates.
+- - Using different sourcing strategies to reach more untapped candidates.
 Look beyond employee referrals since people’s networks often comprise of demographically similar individuals.
 You should also take advantage of sourcing tools and third-party websites to post your roles on.

 - - Encouraging and coaching hiring teams to look beyond their idea of the “perfect fit”.
 If possible, avoid using degrees and certifications as “nice to haves”.
 Instead, take a deeper dive into candidates from non-traditional backgrounds.